 1554 – Lady Jane Grey was executed after a trial at the Guildhall.
 Her husband was executed on the same day.
 Her adoption as heir to the throne was ordered by her cousin Edward VI.
 His minister, John Dudley, Duke of Northumberland, (and Jane’s Father-in-Law) arranged for the Privy Council to accept Jane as the next monarch.
 They were trying to prevent Henry VIII’s Catholic daughter, Mary taking the throne.
 Jane was Queen for 9 Days.
 The Privy Council swapped sides as support for Jane collapsed.
 Jane was the Great-granddaughter of Henry VII and cousins to Mary, Elizabeth and Edward VI.

-Published February 12th 2024, and republished 2025
+Published February 12th 2024, and republished 2025, 2026

+Daffodils & Narcissus.
 In 2023, I saw my first Daffodil in Hackney in a Council Estate on 12 January.
 My first daffodil in 2024 was outside my first floor window in early February.
-In 2025, I can see the shoots of Daffodils in my garden but nothing blooming.
-However, there are the first daffodils in my area by the side of a different Council Estate.
+On February 11th, 2025, I saw the shoots of Daffodils in my garden but nothing blooming.
+However, there were daffodils on another Council Estate.
+In 2026, my first daffodil came out in early January.
+And the Estates and Parks around have been showing daffodils since late January.
 They bring such joy and hope for the return of the Sun.

 12 Jan 2023.
 Hackney, London, the first Daffodil.